Powerful explosion rocks Lebanon's capital Beirut, dozens injured | DW | 04.08.2020

 Widespread injuries were reported after a massive explosion of unknown origins shook Beirut's port.
 Buildings were destroyed and windows shattered, with dozens of Red Cross teams racing to the scene.

 A massive explosion injured dozens and caused widespread damage in the Lebanese capital of Beirut on Tuesday.
-The explosion took place at the city's port.
+The explosion was centered around the city's port.

-Lebanese Health Minister Hamad Hasan said there was a "very high number of injuries," local television channel LBC quoted him as saying.
+Lebanese Health Minister Hamad Hasan said there was a "very high number of injuries," according to local television channel LBC.
+Beirut's governor told local TV "I have never in my life seen a disaster this big."

 Several eyewitnesses reported that some of the wounded may be buried under rubble.